 A copy of the memorandum and articles of association of the Company has been published on the websites of the Company and the Stock Exchange.
-There has been no change in the Company's constitutional documents during the year ended 30 June 2020.
+There has been no change in the Company's constitutional documents during the year ended 30 June 2021.

 The Group is one of the market leaders in the high precision industrial automation instrument and technology products industry in China operating under the Wide Plus brand.
 As a responsible corporate citizen, the Group places great emphasis on environmental protection, people-oriented culture and community care.
-The Group holds corporate social responsibilities in high regard and believes that through incorporating social responsibility measures in its corporate culture and values, there will be sustainable development for the Group and the communities in which it operates.
+The Group holds corporate social responsibilities in high regard and believes that through incorporating social responsibility measures to its corporate culture and values, there will be sustainable development for the Group and the communities in which it operates.

-Towards that end, the Board regularly assesses the environmental, social and governance risks, formulates the environmental, social and governance strategy and policies, ensure the establishment and maintenance of effective internal control procedures on the environmental, social and governance aspects of its business and operations.
+Towards that end, the Board assumes the overall environmental, social and governance ("ESG") responsibility and is committed to strong ESG performance.
+The Board holds at least one meeting every year to assess the ESG risks, formulate the ESG strategies and policies, ensure the establishment and maintenance of effective internal control procedures on the ESG aspects of its business and operations.
+The Board also regularly discusses with the management to check the execution of strategies and policies and collect feedback from the employees.
 Independent assessment organisation was also engaged to further evaluate the environmental aspect of the Group's business and operations.
+With such governance structure, the Board can effectively oversee ESG issues with both internal and external perspectives taken into consideration.